LauraMarott/SocialGraphs/index.md

 ### Understanding Data

 The main data is IMDb-data extracted from [kaggle](https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).
 The data is build around the movies where each line represent a movie.
 After preparation the dataset only contains movies from 2010 and newer.
-Download this dataset [here](https://github.com/LauraMarott/SocialGraphs/blob/master/dataset.csv)
+Download this dataset [here](https://github.com/LauraMarott/SocialGraphs/blob/master/dataset.csv).

+Furthermore, the IMDbPY package is used to scrape the reviews from IMDb.com.

+To understand the data, the basic stats are explored.
+See the analysis here

 ### Contents of the website